-Transient Coaxial Helicity Injection (CHI) initiated discharges in NSTX [1] have increased the peak currents achieved to up to 300 kA for the first time, and when these discharges are coupled to induction, up to 200 kA additional current over inductive-only operation has been produced.
-CHI in NSTX has shown to be energetically quite efficient, producing a plasma current of about 10 A/Joule of capacitor bank energy.
-In addition, for the first time, the CHI-produced toroidal current that couples to induction continues to increase with the energy supplied by the CHI power supply at otherwise similar values of the injector flux, indicating the potential for substantial current generation capability by CHI in NSTX and in future toroidal devices.
+Discharges started by Transient Coaxial Helicity Injection (CHI) in NSTX [1] have attained peak currents up to 300 kA for the first time.
+When these discharges are coupled to induction, it has produced up to 200 kA additional current over inductive-only operation.
+For the first time, the CHI-produced toroidal current that couples to induction has continued to increase with the energy supplied by the CHI power supply at otherwise similar values of the injector flux.
+Furthermore, CHI in NSTX has shown to be energetically quite efficient, producing a plasma current of about 10 A/Joule of capacitor bank energy.
+These results indicate the potential for substantial current generation capability by CHI in NSTX and in future toroidal devices.
+Solenoid-free startup is a critical issue for future spherical tori (STs) designs, as the central-axis region is limited both physically and by the nuclear environment.
+Toroidal magnetic configurations based on the conventional tokamak might also benefit if the central solenoid could be eliminated.